 Annual pass $55, seven-day $30.
 Buy online or at entrances and visitor centers.

 In April 2021, I visited the east side of Everglades National Park (ENP) for the first time.
 Stayed at Tru by Hilton in Florida City/Homestead.
 Tru and its budget siblings are the closest commercial lodgings to the Ernest F. Coe Visitor Center at the entrance to the Park, about 20 minutes south and slightly west.

 Adjacent to the hotels is Exit One Taproom, the southernmost purveyor of craft beer in the continental United States.
 Weekends bring food trucks, BBQ, DJs, and local hipsters.
 A half mile up Krome, the bartender at old-school Capri Restaurant hand-stuffed olives for my dirty martini and the filet melted under my fork.
 Best was homey Farmers Market Restaurant directly across the street.
 Perfect country ham breakfast yielded leftovers to add to the deconstructed BLT they made to my specs (toast and bacon, no mayo, lettuce and tomato wrapped separately).
 I mean, look at this tomato?

 The route to ENP from Homestead winds through neighborhoods and active agricultural operations.
 Don’t doubt your GPS, tempting as that may be.
-On the way, stop at iconic fruit stand, Robert Is Here, where tourists and locals compete for Insta-ready produce, proprietary spices and sauces, and exotic shakes or smoothies.
+On the way, stop at iconic fruit stand, Robert Is Here, where tourists and locals compete for Insta-ready produce, spices, sauces, exotic smoothies and decadent shakes.